PayPal Friends Family Scam: How to Spot and Avoid It

 For Sellers: Never Refund Before Payment Clears

 If you are selling online and receive a PayPal payment that is larger than the agreed amount, never refund the difference until you have confirmed with your bank that the original payment has fully cleared and is not subject to reversal.
 The overpayment variant of the PayPal Friends Family scam specifically targets sellers who refund the difference before the original payment reversal occurs.
-PayPal payments — particularly Friends and Family — can be reversed through the buyer’s bank even after they appear to have cleared in your account.
+PayPal payments — particularly Friends and Family — can be reversed through the buyer’s bank even after they appear to have cleared in your account, which is exactly how the PayPal Friends Family scam targets sellers.

 Use Platform-Integrated Payment Systems